Posted in FI/RE, Most Popular 70 Comments Advertiser Disclosure

 I started depositing as much money as possible every day into my investment accounts.
 I downloaded the Vanguard app and literally make deposits every single day directly into my investment accounts.
 Some days it was only $5, but I rarely missed a day.
 Then I started a side hustle and put 100% of what I made directly into the same Vanguard account.
 I barely let deposits clear my bank account.
 The minute I saw the money in there I put it into an investment account.

 I got really stoked when I was able to pass the $50 a day deposit threshold.
 I started to feel in control.
 I knew that I was ahead.
 Every day that I deposited more than $50 I was ahead in my retirement savings.

 Then I started trying to make as much money as possible every day so I could invest it.
 I stopped thinking long term and thought every day about making that $50 threshold.
-When I got a bonus or new client those we just bonus points.
+When I got a bonus or a new client, those were just bonus points.
 BOOM, right into my investment account.